belle2/basf2/online_book/fundamentals/hep_analyses.rst

 .. admonition:: Another hint
     :class: toggle xhint stacked

-    Probably you are looking for `this page on confluence
+    Probably you are looking for `this page
     <https://confluence.desy.de/x/AQkWAg>`_.

-.. admonition:: Solution
-    :class: toggle solution
+.. admonition:: Solution :class: toggle solution

     At around 125 nb, the most probably process is :math:`e^+e^-\to e^+e^-`.